aviaryan/twitter-2-steem/README.md

 ## Can I use it for myself?

 I am not sure if people would like to use it, hence I made it serverless, just for myself.
-If you would like to use it though, you can fork this project, deploy it to your AWS, change code where needed and use it.
+If you would like to use it though, you can fork this project, change environment variables and deploy it to your AWS.

+The environment variables are defined in [serverless.yml](serverless.yml) file.
+Change `STEEM_UN` and `TWITTER_UN` to your accounts and set up STEEM posting key (STEEMIT_PK), Twitter Consumer Key (TW_C_K), Twitter Consumer Secret (TW_C_S), Twitter Access Token (TW_A_T) and Twitter Access Token Secret (TW_A_S) in [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) of AWS Systems Manager.
+That's all.

 Let me know if you need help with this.
 You can watch the livestreams if you are confused at any point.